Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 2-3 m. half shadow hardy between 0/-8°C

--merettii 'Kerhet' (before Himalayacalamus cupreus 'Kerhet') Fine decorative leaves.
+-merettii 'Kerhet' (before: Himalayacalamus cupreus 'Kerhet') Fine decorative leaves.

 Height between 3-6 m. half shadow till shadow hardy between 0/-8°C